Find different providers near you

 Pop-up Toys

-Quick Counseling posted and updated 6 years ago
+Therapy Solutions for Kids posted and updated 7 years ago

 Pop-up toys can look simplistic but they have many valuable lessons for your child to learn.
 This ends the stage of most toys going into your child’s mouth and moves them into true toy play.
 There are many fun and interactive things you can do with a pop-up toy that aren’t readily apparent in the flipping up of the doors.
 This is a great cause and effect toy teaching your child that his actions can have an effect on what he is playing with.
 While cause and effect develops a little earlier (5-7 months) this will be one of your child’s first times to see his ability to act on something in the environment.
 Here are some ways to use them.